 MTU Cork has developed a website which gives full details of all modules for all courses.
 The website also has information on recommended textbooks, average weekly workload, assessments, and exams.

-EU Applicants: Online application will open shortly for course commencing in September 2020.
+EU Applicants: Online application will open 1st February for course commencing September 2021.

 - Please note that applicants will be required to pay an acceptance fee of €455 online if a place on a course is offered.
 This fee is deductible from the overall course fee.
 You will not be charged for applying for the programme by clicking the 'apply now' button, you are only asked to pay an acceptance fee if a place is offered to you and you wish to accept it.